-Ceseda lays down house arrest (assignation à résidence) as an alternative to administrative detention.
+The Ceseda lays down house arrest (assignation à résidence) as an alternative to administrative detention.
 This measure can take different forms:

-(a) House arrest in the case of an absence of reasonable prospects of removal: The law foresees house arrest for a maximum period of six months (renewable once or several times, up to a total limit of one year) when "the foreigner can justify being unable to leave the French territory or can neither go back to his country of origin, nor travel to any other country" and that as a result, the execution of the removal measure is compromised on the medium or long term.
+- (a) House arrest in the case of an absence of reasonable prospects of removal:448 The law foresees house arrest for a maximum period of six months (renewable once or several times, up to a total limit of one year) when "the foreigner can justify being unable to leave the French territory or can neither go back to his country of origin, nor travel to any other country" and that as a result, the execution of the removal measure is compromised on the medium or long term. - (b) House arrest as an alternative to administrative detention:449 The Prefect can put those people who can produce representation guarantees and whose removal is postponed only for technical reasons (absence of identification, of travel documents, or of means of transport) under house arrest for a period of 45 days, renewable once.
+When foreigners subjected to a return decision and who are accompanied by their minor children, do not have a stable address (decent housing within legal conditions), it is possible to envisage house arrest in hotel-like facilities.